Update on invasive meningococcal vaccination for Canadian children and youth

 Keywords: IMD; Meningitis; Sepsis; Vaccine

-The present statement replaces three previous CPS statements on meningococcal vaccines,- supplements a previous CPS statement on meningococcal B vaccine, and updates the current epidemiology of invasive meningococcal disease (IMD) in Canada.
+The present statement replaces three previous Canadian Paediatric Society (CPS) statements on meningococcal vaccines –, supplements a previous CPS statement on meningococcal B vaccine and updates the current epidemiology of invasive meningococcal disease (IMD) in Canada.

-Five serogroups (A, B, C, Y, and W, based on the polysaccharide capsule) cause virtually all IMD in Canada, with serogroups B and C predominating.
-Serogroup B disease has a peak incidence in children younger than five years of age and now accounts for over 70% of cases in this age group and over one-half of cases in all age groups.
-Serogroup C disease often occurs in outbreaks with a peak incidence in adolescents, and is associated with the highest case fatality rate.
-Since the introduction of routine conjugated meningococcal C (Men-C-C) immunization programs for infants, there has been a substantial decrease in meningococcal serogroup C incidence in all age groups, with no evidence of replacement by other meningococcal serogroups.
+Five serogroups (A, B, C, Y and W, based on the polysaccharide capsule) cause virtually all IMD in Canada, with serogroups B and C predominating.
+Serogroup B disease has a peak incidence in children younger than 5 years of age and now accounts for over 70% of cases in this age group and over one-half of cases in all age groups .
+Serogroup C disease often occurs in outbreaks with a peak incidence in adolescents, and is associated with the highest case fatality rate .
+Since the introduction of routine conjugated meningococcal C (Men-C-C) immunization programs for infants, there has been a substantial decrease in meningococcal serogroup C incidence in all age groups, with no evidence of replacement by other meningococcal serogroups .

 Table 1 shows the vaccines currently available in Canada.
 In 2001, Men-C-C vaccines became available and are currently routinely offered at 12 months of age in all Canadian jurisdictions.
-As of 2016, additional doses at two or four months of age are offered in Alberta, British Columbia, Yukon and the Northwest Territories to protect younger children and potentially to confer longer lasting immunity.
+As of 2017, additional doses at 2 or 4 months of age are offered in Alberta, British Columbia, Yukon and the Northwest Territories to protect younger children and potentially to confer longer lasting immunity .

 There are three quadrivalent conjugated vaccines (Men-C-ACYW) licensed in Canada for serogroups A, C, Y, and W. Menactra (Men-C-ACYW-DT; Sanofi-Pasteur) is conjugated to diphtheria toxoid protein, Menveo (Men-C-ACYW-CRM; Novartis Vaccines and Diagnostics Inc.) is conjugated to CRM197 protein, and Nimenrix (Men-C-ACYW-TT; Pfizer Canada Inc.) is conjugated to tetanus toxoid protein.
 Adolescent programs with a single dose of either Men-C-C or Men-C-ACYW are in place in every jurisdiction in Canada.
-Children at high risk of IMD because of underlying medical conditions or exposure (Table 2) should receive quadrivalent vaccine before adolescence (as soon as the high risk condition is recognized) and require a minimum of two doses.
-Men-C-ACYW-CRM was immunogenic in children two months to two years of age in studies in the United Kingdom, Latin American and the United States and is currently the recommended product in Canada for children in this age group at high risk of IMD.
-Men-C-ACYW-DT and Men-C-ACYW-TT were immunogenic in studies starting at nine months of age, but the data in younger children are limited.
-All Men-C-ACYW vaccines are thought to be less immunogenic for serogroup C than Men-C-C, so there are currently no plans to replace Men-C-C with Men-C-ACYW for the routine infant program.
+Children at high risk of IMD because of underlying medical conditions or exposure (Table 2) should receive quadrivalent vaccine before adolescence (as soon as the high risk condition is recognized) and require a minimum of two doses .
+Men-C-ACYW-CRM was immunogenic in children 2 months to 2 years of age in studies in the UK, Latin American and the USA and is currently the recommended product in Canada for children in this age group at high risk of IMD.
+Men-C-ACYW-DT and Men-C-ACYW-TT were immunogenic in studies starting at 9 months of age, but the data in younger children are limited.
+All Men-C-ACYW vaccines are thought to be less immunogenic for serogroup C than Men-C-C , so there are currently no plans to replace Men-C-C with Men-C-ACYW for the routine infant program.
 Given the rarity of disease from serogroups A, Y and W, routinely providing both vaccines to infants is not recommended.
 Serious adverse events from Men-C-C or Men-C-ACYW are limited to anaphylaxis, which occurs very rarely.

 Conjugate meningococcal vaccines induce strong antibody responses and prime the immune system to yield memory responses.
 Universal vaccination programs also reduce disease by decreasing carriage and conferring herd immunity.
-However, meningococcal disease has an incubation period as short as two days.
+However, meningococcal disease has an incubation period as short as 2 days.
 Therefore, it is possible that an anamnestic response cannot be relied upon to prevent disease and that circulating antibodies are needed at all times for protection.
-Antibody titres to Men-C-C and Men-C-ACYW wane within a few years.
+Antibody titres to Men-C-C and Men-C-ACYW wane within a few years .
 Thus, lifetime protection (or even protection through late adolescence) may not be achieved with infant immunization followed by a single adolescent dose.
-Two adolescent doses are recommended in the United States.
+Two adolescent doses are recommended in the USA.
 However, given the low incidence of IMD in older adolescents in Canada, only a single adolescent dose is currently advised.

 The challenge in developing a vaccine for serogroup B is that the polysaccharide capsule of serogroup B is poorly immunogenic.
-However, a vaccine targeting non-polysaccharide surface antigens (4CMenB – Bexsero; Novartis Vaccines and Diagnostics Inc.) was licensed in Canada in 2013.
-As outlined in a previous CPS statement, the efficacy of this vaccine is uncertain and it is not currently recommended for routine use.
-Three doses appear to be required in infants so the 20% of cases that occur in the first six months of life might not be prevented by , adding the vaccine to the routine schedule at two, four and six months of age.
-Titres to some vaccine components wane significantly over a period as short as 12 months after a primary series but are readily boosted by an additional dose, indicating that frequent boosters may be required for this vaccine.
+However, a vaccine targeting nonpolysaccharide surface antigens (4CMenB – Bexsero; Novartis Vaccines and Diagnostics Inc.) was licensed in Canada in 2013.
+As outlined in a previous CPS statement, the efficacy of this vaccine is uncertain and it is not currently recommended for routine use .
+Three doses appear to be required in infants.
+Therefore, the 20% of cases that occur in the first 6 months of life might not be prevented by adding the vaccine to the routine schedule at 2, 4 and 6 months of age .
+Titres to some vaccine components wane significantly over a period as short as 12 months after a primary series but are readily boosted by an additional dose , indicating that frequent boosters may be required for this vaccine.

 Since serogroup trends and immunization strategies differ between Canada and other countries, it will be critical to continue Canadian surveillance programs.
 IMPACT continues to actively monitor IMD at select hospitals, while the Enhanced Meningococcal Surveillance System monitors all IMD infections in Canada.
-Health care professionals who administer vaccines should report possible adverse events to Public Health and at www.phac-aspc.gc.ca/im/aefi-form-eng.php.
+Health care professionals who administer vaccines should report possible adverse events to public health authorities and to the Public Health Agency of Canada, at www.phac-aspc.gc.ca/im/aefi-form-eng.php.

 Strategies to protect the Canadian population against meningococcal infection will continue to evolve as serogroups shift, newer and better vaccines become available, and more is learned about the persistence of protective antibodies after immunization.